 As a component of PBOT’s Vision Zero effort, the Bureau is in the process of improving safety on West Burnside Street with an array of safety projects, including:

 - W Burnside Sidewalk Infill from NW 24th Place to NW Uptown Terrace

 This project will install new sidewalk and an accompanying retaining wall on the north side of W Burnside from NW 24th to Uptown Terrace.
 ADA ramps at W Burnside and 24th will also be improved.
-Construction is planned for the summer of 2017.
+This project is now complete.

 - W Burnside and 20th Place Crossing Improvement

 This project will install a new traffic signal at the existing marked crosswalk at 20th Place, improving pedestrian safety.
 The project will close the 25ft section of 20th Place between Burnside and Morrison, creating a larger plaza and combined TriMet stop.

 - W Burnside Multimodal Project at 18th/19th Avenue

 This project will implement the Preferred Alternative Design developed in the West Burnside Multimodal Study, improving pedestrian and bicycle access across W Burnside at 18th & 19th, as well as access to TriMet.
 New crosswalks, bike lanes, and vehicle turn lanes will be installed on NW 18th & 19th.
 Construction is scheduled to begin in September, 2018.

 - I-405 Crossing Improvements on W Burnside and NW Couch